Skip to content

 Share article

-Balcony power plants are designed to generate electricity and help save money–at least as long as the sun is shining.
+Balcony power plants are supposed to generate electricity and help save money–at least as long as the sun is shining.
 They may also be an option for renters.
-The new solar package from the federal government in Germany has introduced some simplifications.
-According to Stiftung Warentest, the purchase costs for a system, depending on how much electricity is generated and consumed, are recouped after five to eight years.
-However, as “Stiftung Warentest” (issue 05/24) has now found, some of the balcony power plants are underperforming.
+The new solar package from the federal government has introduced some simplifications.
+According to Stiftung Warentest, the purchase costs for a system–depending on how much electricity is generated and consumed–are recouped after five to eight years.
+But as Stiftung Warentest (issue 05/24) has now found, some of the balcony power plants also have weaknesses.

-Eight Balcony Power Plants Tested at “Stiftung Warentest”
+Eight Balcony Power Plants at “Stiftung Warentest”

 Wasted Potential Due to Tilt Angle